Skip to content

 Editing a Connection

-If your API credentials change -- for example, if you regenerate an access token in Shopify or rotate your WooCommerce API keys -- click Edit on the connection and update the relevant fields.
+If your API credentials change -- for example, if you rotate your WooCommerce API keys or Magento token -- click Edit on the connection and update the relevant fields.
 Test the connection after saving to confirm the new credentials work.
+Shopify OAuth connections do not require manual credential updates; if you need to refresh the connection, disconnect and reconnect via OAuth.

 Deleting a Connection